dvhdr/launchpad-pro/README.md

 5. Type `vagrant up`, hit enter and grab a beverage of your choice.
 It's building a lovely fresh development machine just for you!

 # Building
 Once your new "box" is up and running, you can build the app in one of two ways.
 In the spirit of experimentation, we've created a full Eclipse development environment for you to use.
-However, you might prefer to do things on the command line.  (if you do, you might also want to run your Vagrant box headless, which you can do by modifying the Vagrantfile).
+However, you might prefer to do things on the command line.

 #  To use the command line interface:
 1. SSH into the Vagrant "box" by doing `vagrant ssh`